11+ prep · Slough

 • How does the Slough test work? +

-The Slough Consortium uses a CEM-style test (CEM was acquired by GL Assessment in 2021 but its 11+ legacy continues) covering English, Maths, Verbal Reasoning, and Non-Verbal Reasoning.
-The test is sat in September of Year 6.
-Students need to register for the test in the summer term of Year 5 — registration deadlines and admission information are published on the consortium's website each year.
+The Slough Consortium has historically used a CEM-style test (CEM was acquired by GL Assessment in 2021 and the brand was retired in 2024; like other former CEM regions, Slough has been transitioning to GL-style papers).
+The test covers English, Maths, Verbal Reasoning, and Non-Verbal Reasoning.
+It's sat in September of Year 6, and students need to register in the summer term of Year 5.
+Registration deadlines and admission information are published on the consortium's website each year.

 • How competitive is Slough 11+? +

 Highly.
-Slough is geographically small with a high-volume of applicants from Slough itself plus West London, South Bucks, and parts of Berkshire.
+Slough is geographically small with high application volumes from Slough itself plus West London, South Bucks, and parts of Berkshire.
 The four grammars are all heavily oversubscribed.
 Pass thresholds (the score needed to be considered 'qualified') are typically high; a qualified score gets a child into the candidate pool but doesn't guarantee a place at any specific school due to oversubscription.
-Catchment / distance criteria become decisive for most schools.
+Catchment and distance criteria become decisive for most schools.

 • When should we start preparing? +

-Most Slough families start in Year 5 — 12-18 months before the September sitting.
+Most Slough families start in Year 5, 12-18 months before the September sitting.
 Some start late Year 4 for the most competitive school targets.
-The CEM-style test rewards broad reading, strong arithmetic fluency, and exposure to Verbal and Non-Verbal Reasoning question patterns.
+The test rewards broad reading, strong arithmetic fluency, and exposure to Verbal and Non-Verbal Reasoning question patterns.
 Last-minute cramming yields less than sustained earlier preparation.

 • Do Slough tutors specialise in this test specifically? +

-The strongest 11+ tutors in the Slough corridor know the consortium test format intimately — the question types, timing, what differentiates a high score from a borderline one.
-Generic 11+ tutors who haven't worked Slough cycles may not match the Slough format as precisely as you'd want.
+The strongest 11+ tutors in the Slough corridor know the consortium test format intimately: the question types, timing, what differentiates a high score from a borderline one.
+Generic 11+ tutors who haven't worked recent Slough cycles may not match the current format as precisely as you'd want, particularly given the CEM-to-GL transition.
 When messaging tutors, ask explicitly about their Slough Consortium track record.

 • How much does it cost? +